GatiAher/gatiaher-hugo/content/projects/1D-and-2D-Fourier-Transforms.md

 {{< figure
 height=300
 src="/1D-and-2D-Fourier-Transforms/time_frequency_explanation.png"
 caption="A 1D signal can be represented as a weighted sum of sinusoids.
-Image Source: [An Interactive Guide To The Fourier Transform](https://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/), a very good explanation by BetterExplained."
+Image Source: [An Interactive Guide To The Fourier Transform](https://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/), a good explanation by BetterExplained."
 >}}

-The Fourier Transform is a projection that transforms functions depending on space or time into functions that depend on spatial or temporal frequency.
+The Fourier Transform is a projection that transforms functions depending on space or time into functions depending on spatial or temporal frequency.
 Representing functions in the frequency domain allows us to visualize and analyze patterns in the function.
 The Inverse Fourier Transform allows us to project the frequency function back into the space or time domain without any information loss.

 The 2D Fourier Transform has applications in image analysis, filtering, reconstruction, and compression.

 ## 1D Fourier Transforms

-To understand the two-dimensional Fourier Transform that we will use for image processing, first we have to understand its foundations: the one dimensional discrete Fourier Transform.
+To understand the two-dimensional Fourier Transform we will use for image processing, first we have to understand its foundations: the one dimensional discrete Fourier Transform.

 ### Understanding the 1D Math